Bishop Gunn

-Bishop Gunn is a 4-piece blues Americana rock and roll country band from Natchez, Mississippi.
-It consists of Travis McCready (vocals/guitar/harmonica/piano), Ben Lewis (bass/ backing vocals), Burne Sharpe (drums/ backing vocals) and Drew Smithers (Lead guitar/ backing vocals).
-Bishop Gunn are influenced by artists such as Wilson Pickett, Lynyrd Skynyrd and Soundgarden.
-The band are named after a tombstone they saw in Natchez, that was over the resting place of the sixth Bishop of Natchez, John Edward Gunn.
+Bishop Gunn was a 4-piece blues Americana rock and roll country band from Natchez, Mississippi.
+It consisted of Travis McCready, Ben Lewis, Burne Sharpe, and Drew Smithers.
+Bishop Gunn was influenced by artists such as Wilson Pickett, Lynyrd Skynyrd and Soundgarden.
+The band was named after a tombstone they saw in Natchez, that was over the resting place of the sixth Bishop of Natchez, John Edward Gunn.
+The band suspended activity February 20, 2020.